eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### Creating service descriptions for topics

-A `ServiceDescription` in iceoryx represents a topic under which senders and receivers can exchange data and is uniquely identified by three string identifiers.
+A `ServiceDescription` in iceoryx represents a topic under which publishers and subscribers or clients and servers can exchange data and is uniquely identified by three string identifiers.

 1. `Group` name
 2. `Instance` name